Dan Hurdle and Leah Spaulding – Safety Services Company

 Questionnaire Information: Found in the MSQ™, PQF®, SSQ®, or equivalent

 It is important to Maintain Your Prequalification Site Account to remaining eligible to work with these important Owner Operator companies.
 So, how can a company most effectively maintain these accounts?
-Below are 5 key best practices to ensure your ISNetworld®*, RAVS®, PEC Premier® , ComplyWorks®, CQN® , or other online accounts are kept at their highest possible score.
+Below are 5 key best practices to ensure your ISNetworld®, PEC Premier® , ComplyWorks®, CQN® , or other online accounts are kept in compliance.

 Consistent monitoring of your account is the backbone of effective maintenance.
 You should log into your account at least once a week.
 Many changes can happen between quarterly updates, such as the addition of new requirements, expiration of insurance documents, and renewal notices—just to name a few!
 Consistent monitoring and a hands-on approach will be very helpful when the more extensive prequalification site quarterly update requirements come around.